 Thai is the official language in Thailand, belonging to the Tai-Kadai family and spoken by sixty million people.

-Although the government is promoting Thailand as a gay-friendly tourist destination, the situation of the LGBT community is far from good despite its anti-discrimination laws (incomplete) and against hate speech, as society and the administration is not so tolerant of diversity.
-However, in large cities and westernized areas the acceptance and visibility is much greater, and there is a lot of leisure, nightlife and business.
+Although the government is promoting Thailand as a gay-friendly tourist destination, the situation of the LGBT community is far from good despite its anti-discrimination laws (incomplete) and against hate speech, as the society and the administration is not so tolerant of diversity.
+However, in large cities and westernized areas, acceptance and visibility are much greater, and there is a lot of leisure, nightlife, and business.
 Civil unions, equal marriage or homoparental adoption are not allowed, but it is the country with the largest tradition and number of sex reassignment operations in the world, although transgender people continue to be discriminated against outside the artistic or prostitution sphere.
-Since the 90s activism has been increasing and the first LGBT pride was held in Bankok 1999, however from 2006 to 2017, it has only been held on the island of Phuket due to lack of LGBT boost in the capital.
+Since the 90s activism has been increasing and the first LGBT pride was held in Bankok 1999, however, from 2006 to 2017, it has only been held on the island of Phuket due to lack of LGBT boost in the capital.

 Highlights in our Thai Gay Dictionary reference to the iron.

-We want to thank Ferran his collaboration in this dictionary.
+We want to thank Ferran for his collaboration in this dictionary.